dankovacek/frst_590/FRST590_Term_Paper_DK.md

     - '--bibliography=FRST590.bib --csl=apa.csl --filter=pandoc-citeproc'
 ---

-# Inference and Attribution in Watershed Hydrology
+# Inference and Attribution in Watershed Hydrology: Commentary on *Climate and agricultural land use change impacts on streamflow in the upper midwestern United States* [@Gupta_2015]

 ## FRST 590: Statistical Methods in Hydrology

 **Submitted**: 29 March 2019
 **Prepared by**: Dan Kovacek (35402767)

-### 1.0 Motivation
+## 1.0 Motivation

 A commentary on the current state of research into the effect of changing land use and land cover (LULC) on streamflow and floods at the catchment scale is presented in *Rogger et al. [2017]*.
 In the process of delineating gaps in the existing research, the authors describe the need for new approaches to obtain more general statements on impacts, citing the regularity with which studies obtain contradictory results for the same *kind of change*, or intervention.  *Rogger et al. [2017]* highlights two such studies:

 >*"Some recent publications such as the paper of Gupta et al. [2015] on the relative impacts of climate and land use changes on streamflow or that by Alila et al. [2009] about the effects of forest practices on floods have triggered scientific debates with the results being criticized by many scientists."*

 To gain more quantitative insights into the impacts of LULC on hydrological trends, perhaps new quantitative approaches are needed, as *Rogger et al. [2017]* argues.
 A clearer understanding of the distinguishing characteristics and appropriate use of existing approaches may be equally valuable.  *Cox [2006]* argues that the translation of a subject-matter problem into a formal statistical question is often the most critical part of the analysis.
 The aim of this paper is to determine whether the conclusions arrived at in *Gupta et al. [2015]* are justified by the approach.
-First, a general outline of statistical inference is presented to provide context for the subject-matter translation problem.
+First, a general outline of statistical inference is presented to provide context for the subject-matter development and translation problem.
 A summary and discussion of the *Gupta et al. [2015]* study then follows to determine its capacity for inference, and finally the conclusions of the study are compared to the model's capacity for inference.

-### 2.0 Background {#section2}
+## 2.0 Background {#section2}

-#### 2.1 Paradigms of Statistical Inference
+### 2.1 Paradigms of Statistical Inference

 Some of the difficulty in reviewing the statistical literature is due to the prevalence of value statements invoking blame, guilt, and fear, none of which contribute to the understanding of science. [@Lloyd_2018]  Certainly no discipline or body of literature is perfect, however some of the lack of understanding of statistics often decried in the literature may instead be an indication of the similarities between the established paradigms of statistical inference.
 The prominent statistician D.R.
 Cox broadly defined inferential statistics by the following paradigms, presented here in the briefest of summaries: